4. Prompting with Python¶

 print(response.choices[0].message.content)

-informed society.
+a more informed and transparent society.

 response = client.chat.completions.create(